John-Akech/John-Akech/README.md

 - 👋 Hey there, I'm @John-Akech!
 - 👀 Coding is my passion.
-- 🌱 Currently delving into Full Stack Java development.
+- 🌱 Currently delving into Software development.
-- 💞️ Seeking to learn more about the Full_Stack_Java_Development.
+- 💞️ Seeking to learn more about Software development.
 - 📫 You can reach me at +250792403049/ johnakechofficial@gmail.com.
 - 😄 Pronouns: He/Him/His.
 - ⚡ Fun fact: I'm deeply passionate about coding!

 <!---
-Full_Stack_Java_Development is a ✨ special ✨ repository because my `README.md` (this file) appears on my GitHub profile.
+Software development is a ✨ special ✨ repository because my `README.md` (this file) appears on my GitHub profile.
 --->